-When George Harrison Had an Affair With Ringo’s Wife Maureen
+When Did George Harrison Have an Affair With Ringo’s Wife Maureen?

-If you like a heavy dose of drama with your classic rock, then the late period of The Beatles has it all for you.
-Before the breakup, there were near-fistfights between John Lennon and Paul McCartney and an actual scuffle between John and George Harrison.
+If you like a heavy dose of drama with your classic rock, the late period of The Beatles has it all.
+Everything happened among the bandmates, from fights to infidelity.
+That includes the time George Harrison slept with Ringo Starr’s wife Maureen Starkey.

-Yet before the arrival of Yoko Ono on the scene in ’68, you could argue the band mostly avoided drama having to do with women.
-To that point, John had been married to his first wife Cynthia; Ringo married his first wife Maureen in 1965; and George also tied the knot (with model Pattie Boyd) in ’66.
+Yet before Yoko Ono’s arrival on the scene in ’68, the band mostly avoided drama involving women.
+John had been married to his first wife Cynthia, Ringo had wed his first wife Maureen in 1965, and George had tied the knot with model Pattie Boyd in 1966.

-The three Beatles wives became friends and even went on holidays together.
-It was a remarkably placid domestic situation for twenty-something members of the world’s most famous band.
-But that changed after the band’s breakup — that’s when George had an affair with Ringo’s wife.
+The three Beatles’ wives became friends and even went on holiday together.
+It was a remarkably peaceful domestic situation for 20-somethings in the world’s most famous band.
+But that changed after the Fab Four’s breakup — when George had an affair with Ringo’s wife.

-George’s affair with Maureen began in the early ’70s.
+George Harrison’s affair with Ringo’s wife Maureen began in the early ’70s

-In a book about her time married to George, Pattie Boyd described how the couple’s relationship started to disintegrate as tensions grew between the band members.
-Boyd noted how George became unfaithful around this time.
+In a book about her time married to George Harrison, Pattie Boyd described how the couple’s relationship disintegrated as tensions grew among the Beatles.
+Pattie noted how George became unfaithful around that time.

-By 1973, George had definitely lost his way and had begun to pursue Ringo’s wife Maureen.
-In an article published in the Montreal Gazette years later, the writer described several crazy situations.
+By 1973, George had lost his way and pursued Ringo’s wife Maureen.
+An article published in the Montreal Gazette described several bizarre situations.
 It began with George confessing his love for Maureen in front of Ringo and both women.

-Following that event, Boyd reportedly found George and Maureen in bed together.
-(Ringo and Maureen had been experiencing problems for some time at that point.)
+Following that event, Pattie reportedly found George and Maureen in bed together.
+(Ringo Starr and Maureen had been experiencing problems for some time.)

-Though Boyd did not confirm that, she did tell the Starts at 60 website that she’d notice late night visits from Maureen — someone she had considered a friend for the better part of a decade.
+Though Pattie did not confirm that incident, she told Starts at 60 that she had noticed late-night visits from Maureen — whom Pattie had considered a friend for the better part of a decade.

-Boyd described overnight stays by Maureen to her and George’s home.
+Pattie described Maureen’s overnight stays at her and George’s home

-With a group as famous as The Beatles, social lives had to be more guarded, and the band members and their wives became like family.
+The Beatles’ fame forced them to guard their social lives, and the bandmates and their wives became like family.
 So it wouldn’t be strange for one or the other to turn up late at someone’s house.
-However, Boyd noticed a change when Maureen began staying overnight.
+However, Pattie noticed a change when Maureen began staying overnight.

 “I became aware [of the affair] when she would turn up at midnight and she’d still be there the next day,” Boyd told Starts at 60.
 “I’d have to be pretty stupid not to notice!
 Some girls … It was towards the end of our marriage.”

-Soon after, Boyd left George and took up with Eric Clapton, who had been in love with her for years.
+Soon after, Pattie left George and took up with Eric Clapton, who had been in love with her for years.
 (He wrote “Layla” for her in 1971.)
-They got married in 1979.
+They married in 1979.

 Ringo and Maureen’s marriage didn’t last much longer, either.
-By 1975, after Ringo had engaged in a number of affairs and developed a drinking problem, the two finalized their divorce.
+By 1975, after Ringo had engaged in numerous affairs and developed a drinking problem, the two finalized their divorce.

 All things considered, the marriages and divorces were par for the course for rock ‘n’ roll bands in the ’70s.
 But most would agree George’s move on his old friend and bandmate’s wife was out of line.